I Wanna Go: Live performances, remixes and other versions

 Though the song has never been performed live as part of a televised performance, "I Wanna Go" was featured on the set list of the Femme Fatale Tour (2011).
 Spears and her dancers bring fans onstage and dance with them throughout the performance.
 Shirley Halperin of The Hollywood Reporter stated that "[the] mid-tempo numbers [...] seemed to stall out quickly, where faster offerings like 'Womanizer,' 'I Wanna Go' and 'Toxic' had the sold out crowd jumping in place and pumping their number twos in the air."
 Shaunna Murphy of Entertainment Weekly said, "Of the newer songs, 'How I Roll' and 'I Wanna Go' were standouts, the former for its bubblegum fun and the latter for the uproarious fan participation on stage."
 Spears also included the song on her residency show in Las Vegas, Britney: Piece of Me.
 After a rendition of "Circus", a performance of "I Wanna Go" followed, where Spears dances with six mirror images of herself.
 The mirrors, that are moved around by her dancers, are screens showing pre-recorded images of the singer.
 Keith Caulfield from Billboard considered the performance "cool".

 "I Wanna Go" was remixed with guest vocals by Indian singer Sonu Nigam and released on the DesiHits website in June 2011.
 In the remix, Sonu mirrors Spears' vocals in Hindi over Indian instruments.
 Spears said about the song, "I'm so excited about having Sonu on I Wanna Go.
 His vocals add such a different feel, which I love!
 Watch out Bollywood – it's Britney and Sonu!".
 A remix done by DJ Frank E and Alex Dreamz removes the whistled hook and adds an extra beat to the song.
 The accompanying video for the remix contains footage of the music video for the song with a glowing yellow tint.
+The version of the song that was published on her official SoundCloud page on June 12, 2011 contains an extended bridge before the final chorus, making the song 26 seconds longer than the standard version that appears in other streaming platforms and physical releases.